Book a demo

 Designing your wedding seating chart should be an exciting task in the wedding planning process.
 However, for many couples, it can feel like solving a complicated puzzle.
 Guest dynamics, venue layout, and social distancing – it’s enough to make anyone’s head spin!
 But don’t worry, Prismm is here to simplify the process.

-Our collaborative floor plan design and seating chart tools help event professionals and their clients breeze through the seating chart process, saving time and reducing stress.
+Our collaborative floor plan design and guest list seating chart tools help event professionals (and their clients) breeze through the seating chart process, saving time and reducing stress.

 Ready to turn this daunting task into a piece of (wedding) cake?
 Let’s dive into our step-by-step guide, which explains how to make a wedding seating chart using Prismm.